MannLabs/alphadia/README.md

 Import the library `.hdf` file and select the thre `.raw` files.
 You can select a human `.fasta` file for reannotation but it's generally not recommended for empirical spectral libraries.

 #### Method Settings
-Alltough alphaDIA is highly custamizable, we will only set a limited number of settings here.
+Although alphaDIA is highly customizable, we will only specify a limited number of settings here.
 Go to the *Search* settings and make the following changes:
 * Number of candidates: 5
 * MS1 Tolerance 4ppm
 * MS2 Tolerance 7ppm